-The carryforward losses of the Company are approximately €12 thousands
+The carryforward losses of the Company are approximately €12 thousands.
+No other subsidiary has carryforward losses.

 The subsidiary, FH Colton CI-II, was incorporated in Cote d'Ivoire and is taxed according to Cote d'Ivoire tax laws.
 The statutory tax rate is 25%.